gbloch/prefab-patterns/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-## Project Management

-We are using this repo's [Github issues](https://github.com/jasonramirez/design_origami/issues) to manage features in the works, feature requests, bugs and all questions related to this gem.